Frequently Asked Questions

 - We seek to educate companies and consumers about the dangers of fake reviews and how to spot them.
 Please read 4 things you need to know before reading reviews and What is review fraud?

-We work hard to eliminate fake reviews on SiteJabber.
-However, if you believe a review is not from a real customer, there are 4 things you can do:
+We work hard to eliminate fake reviews on SiteJabber and do our best to catch reviews that we believe are fraudulent.
+Otherwise, we allow consumers to write about their experiences and do not arbitrate disputes between businesses and reviewers nor remove reviews simply because a business claims it to be fake.
+However, if you believe a review is not from a real customer, there are six things you can do:

 - Report reviews that clearly violate one of SiteJabber’s Review Guidelines.
 Content that can be removed this way generally contain personal attacks (hate speech, bigotry, lewdness), conflicts of interest, second hand experiences, reviews placed on the wrong site and personal information of business employees.

 - If you suspect that a review is fake or fraudulent, you can submit a verification request asking the reviewer for more information to confirm their review.
 If the reviewer does not respond to the verification request, the review will automatically be removed within 10 business days.
 Businesses are limited to 5 verification requests a month, so it is important to use this option judiciously and only for reviews where you are sure the reviewer will not respond.

 - Post a public response to the review detailing why you believe the review is inaccurate.
 This will help mitigate the impact of that review, as consumers will see your side of the story when reading the review.
 Also, researching consumers place a higher value on businesses that respond to their reviews and interact publicly with their customer base.

 - Focus on giving consumers the most accurate overall picture of your business by collecting as many legitimate reviews as possible from actual customers using our free review collection tools.
 When enough reviews are collected, a few negative reviews won't have much of an impact.